 - Civil society organisation leading through shared value

 - Shared value project by an organisation or collaboration

 - Shared Value Champion

 Enter your organisation today.
-Entries can be submitted to more than one category.
+Entries can be submitted for more than one category.
 We are also accepting nominations for Shared Value Champion.
-Following in the footsteps of the Inaugural Shared Value Champion, Australia’s Foreign Minister, the Hon Julie Bishop MP, now is your opportunity to have your say on who you feel should be recognised as 2017 Shared Value Champion.
+Following in the footsteps of the 2017 Shared Value Champion, NAB Chairman, Dr. Ken Henry, now is your opportunity to have your say on who you feel should be recognised as the 2018 Shared Value Champion.